kikitux/packer-vagrant-oracle/README.md

 ## Vagrant

+### Short version, quick start

-###In order to have a quick environment, I have share some [vagrant files in dropbox]
+In order to have a quick environment, I have share some [vagrant files in dropbox]

 - Download any of the <name>.box